The Bounds of Mediated Communication: Comparison of communication protocols

-\end{theorem} Theorem \ref{Thm: BP = MD iff BP = CT} implies there are only three possible relationships among the values: $\VV_{BP}(p) = \VV_{MD}(p) = \VV_{CT}(p)$, $\VV_{BP}(p) > \VV_{MD}(p) = \VV_{CT}(p)$, or $\VV_{BP}(p) > \VV_{MD}(p) > \VV_{CT}(p)$.
-Combined with the geometric characterizations of the optimal persuasion value (\cite{kamenica2011bayesian}) and the optimal cheap talk value (\cite{lipnowski2022persuasion}), Theorem \ref{Thm: BP = MD iff BP = CT} also provides a geometric comparison between the sender's optimal value under commitment and their optimal value under any truthful communication mechanism: these are the same if and only if the concave and quasiconcave envelopes of the sender's value function coincide at the prior.
-Therefore, if the sender cannot achieve the optimal persuasion value using single-round cheap talk, then she cannot attain this via any communication mechanism without sender commitment (e.g. multiple-round cheap talk, noisy cheap talk).
+Theorem \ref{Thm: BP = MD iff BP = CT} immediately yields that verifiability is valuable if and only if the concave and quasiconcave envelopes of the sender's value function do not coincide at the prior.
+Therefore, if the sender cannot achieve the optimal persuasion value using single-round cheap talk, then they cannot attain it via any communication mechanism without sender commitment (e.g., multiple-round cheap talk, noisy cheap talk, or in general, mediation).

-The proof of Theorem \ref{Thm: BP = MD iff BP = CT} generalizes that of Proposition \ref{Prop: BP and MD, binary} to multiple states.
-In fact, the optimal persuasion value is still attained from above by the minimal affine functional (i.e., a hyperplane) that dominates $\oV(\m)$ pointwise.
-Let $L_p(\m)=\langle f_p, \mu\rangle$ denote this affine functional, where $f_p \in \mathbb{R}^n$ is its representing vector, and fix a finitely supported distribution $\t$ that is optimal under persuasion and that is implementable under mediation.\footnote{Given that we restrict to finitely many states, the finite-support assumption is innocuous.} The duality result in \cite{DK22} implies that $\oV(\mu) = \langle f_p, \mu\rangle$ for all $\mu$ in the support of $\t$.
-In other words, $f_p$ represents the regression hyperplane that passes through all the points $\left\{(\mu, \oV(\mu))\right\}_{\m \in \supp(\t)}$.
-The \ref{eq:zero_cov} condition of Theorem \ref{Thm: Implementability} implies that there exists an intercept $\alpha \in \mathbb{R}$ such that $\oV(\m)=\langle f_p,\m \rangle =\alpha$ for all $\m \in \supp(\t)$.
-Therefore, $\t$ must be implementable under cheap talk because it induces a constant optimal value for the sender, hence $\VV_{BP}(p) = \VV_{CT}(p)$.